 Research demonstrates that mood and energy levels are altered when exercising in the presence of others.
 BONUS: exercise with your romantic partner and consider it foreplay.
 Win – win!

 Whether you are beginning a new weight training program or continuing your already effective one this year, we want to point out how important it is to be aware of physical issues that may arise.
 Don’t ignore pain.
 We highly encourage a visit to an osteopath to have your body assessed and evaluated.
 An osteopath will perform a general examination to assess the patient’s mobility.
 Restoring optimal mobility is their focus.
 Better mobility of the body’s tissues will prevent certain stress injuries and, consequently, increase the athlete’s performance.
-Make an appointment to see Frederic or Antoine at Clear Medicine this year!
+Make an appointment to see Frederic at Clear Medicine this year!